tldr-pages/tldr/pages/linux/blkdiscard.md

 # blkdiscard

-> Discards device sectors on storage devices Useful for SSDs.
+> Discards device sectors on storage devices.
+Useful for SSDs.

 - Discard all sectors on a device, removing all data: